ArminJo/DigistumpArduino/README.md

-# New version 1.6.8 of Digistump core for Arduino
+# New version 1.6.8 of Digistump avr core for Arduino
 ## Reduced code size was enabled by the following changes:
 - **To shrink generated code size by 5 to 15 percent** (depending on your code) the lto flag was added in `platform.txt`.
 To help finding code which consumes the flash, the generating of disassembler and memory map files are added.
 For Arduino IDE you will find these files in *C:\Users\<Name>\AppData\Local\Temp\arduino_build_<number>*.
 - To **reflect the smaller bootloader size** of [micronucleus version 2.5](https://github.com/ArminJo/micronucleus-firmware) which allow 6522 instead of 6012 bytes (+9%) the *upload.maximum_size* entry was changed in `boards.txt`.